 A superb Location– The Museum of Contemporary Art Belgrade (MoCAB) stands on the confluence (Serb.
-Usce) of the rivers Sava and Danube, in a unique blend of natural and urban landscape full of greenery, water, trees, a children’s playground and a skate park.
-Breeze and tranquility of this place will help you escape the city bustle.
+Usce) of the rivers Sava and Danube, in a unique blend of a natural and urban landscape full of greenery, water, trees, a children’s playground, and a skate park.
+The breeze and tranquility of this place will help you escape the city bustle.

 Photo by Bojana Janjic